OCOSToken/OCOS-UK/OCOS UK Auditing Document.md

 ## 8. Partnerships and Certifications

 Upon successful completion of the audit, OCOS UK will receive a security certification from the auditing firm, providing reassurance to strategic partners and investors.

----

-This document is based on the provided auditing outline and can be adjusted as per your project’s specific details and audit outcomes.